More than 1m switch current account provider in the past year

 The rules surrounding changing who holds your current account means that people are moving between banks and building societies, and some are even moving away from these institutions.

-While it is not part of the switching scheme, thinkmoney’s Personal Account provides several benefits that customers may not get with their high street current account provider.
+While it is not part of the switching scheme, thinkmoney’s Managed Current Account provides several benefits that customers may not get with their high street current account provider.
 For example, thinkmoney’s account, which has a single transparent monthly fee, comes with a Money Manager service and is designed to help people budget so that their bills and standing orders are always covered.
 Customers with the account are never hit with overdraft fees or charges.

 Thanks to the new switching service, people may start to see that there are far more choices available to them when it comes to their money.